walshdanny700/python_util_for_plsql/README.rst

 Usage
 ================
+The function walk_pkg_gen is a generator that yields the path and filename of any file that has the extensions pkb(package body) or pks(package specification).
-The following will import the function walk_pkg_gen
+The following example is how to use walk_pkg_gen

 .. code:: python